Multisensory integration: The hierarchical vs. non-hierarchical models

 The difference between two models is that hierarchical model can explicitly make causal inference to predict certain stimulus while non-hierarchical model can only predict joint probability of stimuli.
 However, hierarchical model is actually a special case of non-hierarchical model by setting joint prior as a weighted average of the prior to common and independent causes, each weighted by their prior probability.
 Based on the correspondence of these two models, we can also say that hierarchical is a mixture modal of non-hierarchical model.

 Independence of likelihoods and priors

 For Bayesian model, the prior and likelihood generally represent the statistics of the environment and the sensory representations.
 The independence of priors and likelihoods is not assured since the prior may vary with likelihood only by the representations.
 However, the independence has been proved by Shams with series of parameter control in multi sensory perception experiment.

+Shared intentionality

+The shared intentionality approach proposes the holistic explanation of the neurophysiological processes underlying the formation of percepts and conscious experience.
+The psychological construct of shared intentionality was introduced at the end of 20th century.
+Michael Tomasello developed it to explain cognition beginning in the earlier developmental stage through unaware collaboration in mother-child dyads.
+Over the past twenty years, knowledge of this notion has evolved through observing shared intentionality from different perspectives, e.g., psychophysiology, and neurobiology.
+According to Igor Val Danilov, shared intentionality enables the mother-child pair to share the essential sensory stimulus of the actual cognitive problem.
+The hypothesis of neurophysiological processes occurring during shared intentionality explains its integrative complexity from neuronal to interpersonal dynamics levels.
+This collaborative interaction provides environmental learning of the immature organism, starting at the reflexes stage of development, for processing the organization, identification, and interpretation of sensory information in developing perception.
+From this perspective, Shared intentionality contributes to the formation of percepts and conscious experiences, solving the binding problem, or at least complements one of the mechanisms noted above.